WELCOME to

 WHAT TO EXPECT

 Each session balances structured exercises with scene and monologue work, tailored to the needs of the participants in the room.
-Technique is always placed in service of listening, timing, and human connection, rather than display or imitation.
+Technique is always placed in service of listening, timing, and human connection,

-Guided work on monologues and scenes
+Guided work on monologues and scenes, Individual and group feedback,

 Time for questions and discussion before and during class

-While each workshop has a clear structure, the content adapts to the needs and interests of the participants.
+the content adapts to the needs and interests of the participants.

 HOW TO PREPARE EACH WEEK

-You don’t need to do hours of homework to succeed in this workshop — but you will get more out of the work if you give yourself a little time between classes to reflect, review notes, and prepare any assigned material.
-I’ll provide clear guidance week to week so you always know what to focus on next.
+You don’t need to do hours of homework to succeed in this workshop — but you will get more out of the work if you give yourself a little time between classes to reflect, review notes, and prepare

 FEEDBACK & DISCUSSION

 In this workshop, feedback is brief, specific, and in service of the actor working.
-When we respond to someone’s work, we’ll keep comments concise and focused on what was observed rather than long interpretation or advice.
-Not every moment requires a group response, and I may move us forward quickly to protect time, rhythm, and safety in the room.
+When we respond to someone’s work, we’ll keep comments concise and focused on what was observed

 ACCESSIBILITY & INCLUSION

 All workshops are offered in a barrier-free environment.
+This studio welcomes participants of all

 -